sphinx-doc/sphinx/doc/config.rst

 These options influence LaTeX output.
 See further :doc:`latex`.

+.. confval:: latex_engine

+   The LaTeX engine to build the docs.
+The setting can have the following
+   values:

+   * pdflatex -- PDFLaTeX (default)
+   * xelatex -- XeLaTeX
+   * lualatex -- LuaLaTeX
+   * platex -- pLaTeX (default if `language` is 'ja')

 .. confval:: latex_documents

    This value determines how to group the document tree into LaTeX source files.